 2 Week Specials, Care & Community in Sri Lanka by Claire Elliman

-In August 2014, I travelled to Sri Lanka with Projects Abroad on a Short-term Special programme.
+In August 2014, I travelled to Sri Lanka with Projects Abroad on a High School Special programme.
 I have always been interested in Sri Lanka and the culture, so I looked to Projects Abroad for an opportunity to do just that.
 My two older siblings had travelled with Projects Abroad, both as secondary school students and standard volunteers, and I had been eagerly awaiting my turn to also experience the adventure and enrichment such trips inspire.
 I had just turned 17 at the start of the trip and was travelling from New York where I live.

 A few weeks before my departure, I received my accommodation details.
 I was to be based in Negombo, a fishing town on the beautiful Indian Ocean about twenty minutes from Colombo airport.
 Along with sixteen other volunteers, I stayed at Seetha’s hostel, a mere ten minute walk from the Bosco Pura where we volunteered at a Tsunami shelter camp.

 From the start Seetha ensured that we felt comfortable and at home while in her care.
 She prepared all of our meals which included delicious watermelon juices and a great feast in the morning and a variety of different curries with rice for lunch and dinner.

 Free time in Sri Lanka

 We spent much of our free time with Seetha; relaxing or planning our activities for the next day.
 Some mornings, Seetha would offer to take us to the vibrant fish market of Negombo where we could observe the fishermen and passers-by bargaining for their meals.